SushyDev/vapor-store/README.md

 - [Vapor Store](https://github.com/CrypticShy/vapor-store/releases/)
 - [IGDB API Key](https://api.igdb.com/signup)
-- A Site for Games
+- A Repo for Games

 ### How to set up

 1. Download & Install Vapor Store
 5. Create an account for the IGDB API
 6. Enter your IGDB API Key in the Vapor Store Settings
-7. Find a game site that works with Vapor Store
+7. Find a game repo for Vapor Store
 8. Enter the full url in the Vapor Store generate games list settings
 9. Wait for the list to generate and enjoy!